 Weng Zulie has coached many sports talents.
-Some of them have received doctoral degrees professorships sports or abroad.
+Some of them have received doctoral degrees in sports or professorships abroad.
 Others set national and Asian records.
 The school cited his many accomplishments at a ceremony for his 50th anniversary of teaching and the President of the All-China Sports Committee Li Menghua sent him a letter of thanks on the occasion.
 Weng is now a member of the Committee and a member of the National Track-and-Field Society.